FractalFramework/etc/_docs/md/src/docs.md

 Application which references classes and functions, and their links, in two tables `_prog` and `_progr`.

 It produces csv files for data-visualisation of the programme.
-And it can produce the software's automatic documentation.
+And it can produce the software's automatic documentation (*botdoc*).

 ## Functions